jarvismayur/-Hackerrank-Problem-Solving-Python/Python/README.md

 rooms = [1, 2, 3, 2, 1]
 print(find_unique_room(rooms))  # Output: 3
 Common Problems
-Problem: Handling an empty list or a list where no integer appears exactly twice.
+    - **Problem**: Handling an empty list or a list where no integer appears exactly twice.

-Solution: Ensure that the problem constraints are met before applying the solution.
+        - **Solution**: Ensure that the problem constraints are met before applying the solution.
 For an empty list or invalid input, handle appropriately with error messages or defaults.
-Problem: Performance issues with very large lists.
+    - **Problem**: Performance issues with very large lists.

-Solution: Both methods provided are efficient, but ensure that the solution is applied correctly with a time complexity of O(n) and space complexity of O(1) for XOR method.
+        - **Solution**: Both methods provided are efficient, but ensure that the solution is applied correctly with a time complexity of O(n) and space complexity of O(1) for XOR method.
 Additional Notes
 Performance: Both methods are efficient with time complexity O(n) and space complexity O(1) for the XOR method.
 The set method has a space complexity of O(n).
-Use Cases: Useful for problems involving unique identification among duplicates, such as inventory management, data deduplication, and more.
+- **Use Cases**: Useful for problems involving unique identification among duplicates, such as inventory management, data deduplication, and more.
 ## The Minion Game
-Definition: The Minion Game is a game involving two players, Kevin and Stuart, who compete to score points by creating substrings from a given string.
+**Definition**: The Minion Game is a game involving two players, Kevin and Stuart, who compete to score points by creating substrings from a given string.
 Kevin scores points with substrings starting with vowels, while Stuart scores with substrings starting with consonants.
 The player with the highest score wins.

 Problem Statement
 Given a string S, calculate the scores for both players: